EndaHallahan/BBClash/README.md

 		"<p>I&#x27m <i>italic</i> and <b>bold!</b></p>");
 ```

-BBClash also comes ready out-of-the-box for use as WASM, or for use with other languages via C bindings.

 ## Pretty and Ugly Output

 BBClash has two main modes of operation: *pretty* and *ugly*.
 Pretty output uses the `bbcode_to_html` function, and excludes improperly formatted bbcode and empty elements from the final output: